nalassel/wiki2018/src/markdown/Human_Practices.md

 <table style="width:100%" border="1"><tr><th><b></b>Design Milestones</th><th>Why do we want to achieve this?</th></th></tr><tr><td align="center">E.coli/E.coli</td><td align="center">The simplest organism for us to engineer and used as a proof of concept.</td></tr><tr><td align="center">E.Coli/S.cerevisiae</td><td align="center">Using different organisms opens up the door to more effective bioprocessing, as one may be more suitable for certain pathways than the other. </td></tr><tr><td align="center">Mammalian/Mammalian</td><td align="center">Demonstrating that we can create and maintain specific ratios between mammalian cells has lots of potential for research in tissue engineering and synthetic meat. </td></tr><tr><td align="center">Mammalian/Fungal</td><td align="center">Currently, fungal infections are very difficult to study in vitro, so the use of optogenetics to slow the growth of the fungi would improve the abilities of researchers to understand the reaction of fungi. </td></tr></table>

+&nbsp;&nbsp;&nbsp;&nbsp;Despite that these design milestones were determined earlier in the year, our team prioritized the provision of a strong proof-of-concept using two strains of _E.coli_; _JT2_ and _DH5⍺_.
+Preliminary experiments were conducted to creating a co-culture between _E.coli_ and _S.cerevisiae_.
+It was confirmed that _S.cerevisiae_ could grow in our M9 drop-out media, which is imperative for our system to work.
+However, they didn’t grow very well, and it would require significant modification.
+In anticipation of this issue presenting itself with each design milestone, we decided to focus on the _E.coli/E.coli_ proof-of-concept before continuing.
+To continue experiments for the remaining milestones, we would have to find a media that tailors to the needs of both organisms

+### Improving Communication
 (insert IAT IHP write up here)